CumulusNetworks/docs/content/cumulus-vx/Overview.md

 ## Cumulus in the Cloud

-As an alternative to Cumulus VX, which requires a hypervisor (or hypervisor and orchestrator) running on your system, you can use
+As an alternative to Cumulus VX, which requires a hypervisor (or hypervisor and orchestrator), you can use
-{{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
+{{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
 Your virtual data center consists of two racks with two dual-homed servers connected with a leaf-spine network.
 This is a good way to try out Cumulus Linux if you have platform or disk limitations.

 ## Supported Environments